Broken Links: Types, Errors, Causes, Fixes and Solutions

 What Are Broken Links And How To Fix Them?

-Broken links are links that lead visitors to a page or content that no longer exist, has moved, or was renamed
+Broken links are links that lead visitors to a page or content that no longer exists, has moved, or was renamed.

 They can create the following problems for the websites.

-There are three major types of backlinks that exist and they include:
+There are three major types of broken links that exist and they include: